-A bail bond may either be a criminal bail bond or a civil bail bond.
+The legal system allows two types of bail -- a criminal bail bond as well as a civil bail bond.

-- The name and location of the jail where the defendant is detained
+- The name and location of the jailhouse where the suspect is detained

 - The booking number in the police blotter

 Will the bail bondsman need collateral for their service?

 If a bail bondsman will ask for collateral for will vary between cases, however, it is common in the industry.
 As for the sort of collateral that is accepted, the list is just too long to mention all.
 But if a bondsman believes that an item is valueable, it could be acceptable as collateral.
 Listed below are just some examples:

 - House or property

 - Cars, boats, yachts

 - Jewelry or gemstones

 - Shares, stocks or equities

 - Farm equipment